Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Waste bags

-• Outdoor pet items
+• Outdoor pet supplies

-Have a Showing Plan for Pets
+Create a Showing Plan for Your Pets

-A pet showing plan may include:
+A practical showing plan may include:

 • Using pet daycare

-• Boarding pets during heavy showing days
+• Boarding pets during busy showing periods

 • Keeping pets safely away from buyers

-• Removing litter boxes and pet supplies before showings
+• Removing litter boxes and pet supplies

-Yard and Exterior Preparation
+Prepare the Yard and Exterior

 Before listing, review: